Why is My Dog Becoming Aggressive?

 Feed According to Pack Status

 As a dog owner, you need to establish your rank as a leader.
-You can learn to do it in the same way McCarthy does by replicating wolves’ behavior in the wild, and this can even apply to dinnertime.
+You can learn to do it in the same way McCarthy does by replicating wolves’ behavior in the wild, which can even apply to dinnertime.
 Wolves usually run before eating, so exercise your dog before feeding.
 Feed multiple dogs according to their pack status because, after a wolf pack has hunted, the alpha wolf eats first and then decides which dog gets to eat and which has to wait.
 To do this with her own, McCarthy first dishes out her dogs’ meals.
 She then gets on the floor and growls at them to back off until she instructs them to have the food.
 When she walks away, they’re allowed to eat.

 Be Alpha and Don’t Baby